TACC/Lmod/docs/source/095_tcl2lua.rst

     prepend-path        PATH "$appDir/git/$version/bin"

-Assuing that the environment variable APP_DIR is */apps* then the output of the **tcl2lua.tcl** program would be::
+Assuming that the environment variable APP_DIR is */apps* then the output of the **tcl2lua.tcl** program would be::

    prepend_path("PATH", "/apps/git/2.0.3/bin")